|Restrictions:||GC applicants only|

 In addition to conducting health fairs, students will spend a few days at a local orphanage called Barzakh Falah.
 The vision of a San Ignacio husband-wife team, this will one day be a 100% sustainable orphanage for young teens with a working farm.
 From the houses made of earth blocks, to the cellar made with used chicken feed bags, to the road made of old tires, this facility is being built from recycled goods.

-The program fee includes: International airfare, all housing, excursions, cultural events, insurance, ground transportation and most meals.
+The program fee includes: International airfare to and from Atlanta, all housing, excursions, cultural events, insurance, ground transportation and most meals.

 Not included: Georgia College tuition, student fees, passport, books, additional meals, independent travel and other personal expenses.